DataDog/documentation/content/en/service_management/workflows/private_actions.md

 {{% /tab %}}
 {{< /tabs >}}

-When the status changes to **Ready to use**:
-- To create a new connection for the runner, click **Link Runner to New Connection** and select an integration.
-- Click **View Runner** to see the runner on the **Private Action Runners** page.
 {{% /collapse-content %}}

 {{% collapse-content title="Workflow Automation" level="h4" %}}
 1. Enter a name for your runner.
 1. Click **Workflows**.
 1. Create a directory on your host where the runner can store its configuration.
 For example, `./config`.
-You can also use this directory to [store any credentials][9] required by the runner's connection.
+You can also use this directory to [store any credentials][10] required by the runner's connection.
 1. Deploy your runner with Docker or Docker Compose:
 {{< tabs >}}
 {{% tab "Docker" %}}